 The theoretical part of the project involves looking at the relationship between personal and political, especially when questions of the person come to the fore in politics, as they did in the Edwardian period and in the long 1960s, and are doing again, now.
 It focuses on the idea of acknowledging the personal.

 Like most academics at Oxford, I have a joint post with both college and departmental responsibilities.
 For the Department, I provide undergraduate lectures and classes, mostly in British political history and modern British politics and government, and supervise graduate students in the fields of modern British politics and government, political history and the politics and history of modern social movements.
 I have also been the Director of Undergraduate Studies and Deputy Head of the Department.
 At present, I am the Joint Head of Department, with my colleague, Petra Schleiter.

 At Queen’s, I am Praelector (it means Tutor) in Politics, which means organising the teaching of Politics for the undergraduates studying Philosophy, Politics and Economics, and History and Politics.
 I provide tutorials for students at Queen’s College (and at other colleges too) who are studying the core and optional papers on British government and politics.
 I also supervise undergraduates writing theses in these areas.

-At present, I am also the Senior Tutor at Queen’s, which means, with the help of many others, organising the academic provision and programme of the college.
+From 2015 to 2020, I was the Senior Tutor at Queen’s, which meant, with the help of many others, organising the academic provision and programme of the college.